JaimyTuin223/character.ai-bot/README.md

 > [!Note]
-> This branch is in development and might include not working code.
+> This branch is in development and is very likely to have issues in the code at this point in development.

 # Character.ai discord bot